6/26/2020 Debra Levey Larson

 What is the Dept. of AE doing to increase diversity in its faculty, staff, and student populations?

 We can define ourselves both by what we are and what we are not.
 Awareness of strengths we lack is just as important as nurturing the strengths we have---maybe more so---and AE is actively recruiting students, staff, and faculty to seek more strength through diversity.
-This entails energetic recruitment of the very best scholars to be AE faculty and creating scholarships to encourage students in underrepresented populations to come to Illinois for their education.
+This entails energetic recruitment of the best scholars to be AE faculty and creating an environment where students have a strong sense of belonging as they gain access to all that higher education has to offer.

 What are some of the student groups doing in response to racism?

-I am thrilled to see engagement of both our graduate and undergraduate student societies, especially in response to the latest in a long series of national racial injustices.
+I am thrilled to see engagement of both our graduate and undergraduate student societies, especially in response to injustice on our campus and nation.

-I also want to thank recent alumna Natalie Pfister and senior Elena Kamis, and the entire women-in-AE informal network, for bringing many valid student concerns, especially around gender, directly to my attention.
+I also want to thank recent graduates Natalie Pfister and Elena Kamis, and the entire women-in-AE informal network, for bringing many valid student concerns directly to my attention.

 What is your personal experience?

-The recent violence and its root causes have been more upsetting than the COVID-19 pandemic because it is our fault as a society.
+The violence in our nation and its root causes have been more upsetting than the COVID-19 pandemic because I believe it is our responsibility to look out for each other as individuals and as a society.
 There is no virus to blame for this.
 It is sad that these injustices have been ubiquitous for over 400 years, yet it took cell phone videos of tragic events to seed the present outrage.
-The New York Times 1619 Project podcast hosted by NYT staff writer Nikole Hannah-Jones, tells a vivid backstory, of both violence and economic exploitation.

 What are you doing to learn more?